- Our Basic Approach to Corporate Governance

 Company Organizational Bodies

+In consideration for the diversity of the Board of Directors and from the point of view of independently performing oversight and auditing of management to maintain transparency of management and improve shareholder value, several independent outside directors have been selected for the Board of Directors.
 In addition, internal directors are selected by comprehensively evaluating and judging experience, insight, and expertise in light of the requirements for directors derived from the corporate philosophy and management strategy.

-The Board of Directors in FY2017 is composed of eight directors, two of whom are highly independent outside directors to further strengthen governance.
+The Board of Directors in FYE2018 is composed of eight directors, two of whom are highly independent outside directors to further strengthen governance.
 The chairman of the board is concurrently served by President, not by executive officers.

 The Board of Auditors is composed of four corporate auditors, two of whom are outside corporate auditors to provide objective oversight of management.